solus-project/solbuild/man/solbuild.1.md

     further inspection when issues aren't immediately resolvable, i.e. pkg-config dependencies.

+`index [directory]`

+    Use the given build profile to construct a repository index in the given directory.
+If a directory is not specified, then the current directory is used.
+This directory will be mounted inside the container and the Solus machinery will be used to create a repository.

+ * `-t`, `--tmpfs`:

+        Instruct `solbuild(1)` to use a `tmpfs` mount as the bottom most point in the chroot layer system.
+This can help to speed up indexing of large repositories.

+ *  `-m`, `--memory`

+        Set the contraint size for `tmpfs` mounts used by `solbuild(1)`.
+This is only useful in conjunction with the `-t` option.

 `init`

     Initialise a solbuild profile so that it can be used for subsequent